Active Substance: voriconazole

 What is the risk associated with Vfend?

-Vfend must not be used in people who are hypersensitive (allergic) to voriconazole or any of the other ingredients.
 Vfend must not be used in patients who are taking any of the following medicines:

 - terfenadine, astemizole (commonly used for allergy – these medicines may be available without a prescription);